FredTingaud/FSM-Editor/README.md

 ## Overview
 FSM Editor is a small implementation of a graphical editor for Finite State Machines.

 It can be customized to save and load FSM graphs to any format or language by overriding the Settings class.
 It can also be embedded in another Qt project.

+The main widget and entry point is FSMEditor.

 FSM Editor can run on any platform supported by Qt, including Windows, Unix and Mac OS.

 ![Screenshot example] (http://fredtingaud.github.io/img/fsm-editor.png)